IMF BLOG: Policymakers need steady hand as storm clouds gather over global economy

 Almost everywhere, rapidly rising prices, especially of food and energy, are causing serious hardship for households, particularly for the poor.

 Despite the economic slowdown, inflation pressures are proving broader and more persistent than anticipated.
 Global inflation is now expected to peak at 9.5% this year before decelerating to 4.1% by 2024.
 Inflation is also broadening well beyond food and energy.
-Global core inflation rose from an annualized monthly rate of 4.2% at end-2021 to 6.7% in July for the median country.
+Global core inflation rose from an annualised monthly rate of 4.2% at end-2021 to 6.7% in July for the median country.

 Downside risks to the outlook remain elevated, while policy trade-offs to address the cost-of-living crisis have become more challenging.
 Among the ones highlighted in our report:

 Our latest outlook also assesses the risks around our baseline projections.
 We estimate that there is about a one in four probability that global growth next year could fall below the historically low level of 2%.
-If many of the risks materialize, global growth would decline to 1.1% with quasi stagnant income-per-capita in 2023.
-According to our calculations, the likelihood of such an adverse outcome, or worse, is 10% to 15%.
+If many of the risks materialise, global growth would decline to 1.1% with quasi stagnant income-per-capita in 2023.
+According to our calculations, the likelihood of such an adverse outcome, or worse, is 10 to 15%.

 Cost-of-living crisis